-In the case of landfill gas utilization projects, the capture gas is mostly used for electricity or heat generation, replacing the use of fossil fuels for electricity or heat generation.
+In the case of landfill gas utilization projects, the captured gas is mostly used for electricity or heat generation, replacing the use of fossil fuels for electricity or heat generation.
 Electricity or heat generation from fossil fuels is in several countries covered by emissions trading systems.
 In principle, such systems could also cover methane emissions from landfills.
-The existence of such schemes is, however, very unlikely in LDCs.
-Therefore, a score of 5 is assigned for landfill gas projects in LDCs, whereas a score of 1 is assigned for projects implemented in non-LDCs.

-In the case of establishment of natural forest, such activities could be covered by emissions trading systems.
+Similarly, in the case of establishment of natural forest, such activities could be covered by emissions trading systems.
 For example, New Zealand has established an emissions trading system that covers the forest sector.
 Similarly, the EU has a adopted the LULUCF regulation which allows countries to use removals from afforestation activities to meet their obligations under the Effort Sharing Regulation.
-As for landfill gas utilization projects, the existence of such schemes is, however, considered to be very unlikely in LDCs.
-Therefore, a score of 5 is assigned for projects in LDCs, whereas a score of 1 is assigned for projects implemented in non-LDCs.